tardis-lab/backend-test/README.md

 - no use of `any` and everything is strongly typed
 - Use reverse geo-coding to get the city name from the lat-long

+# Front-end test

+Consume the API you created in the back-end test and display the data in a simple web page.
+You can use any front-end framework, but we recommend using React.
+You can use any CSS framework, but we recommend using material-ui.